tdslaine/install_pulse_node/README.md

 ## AIO Interactive Setup
 Pulse-Chain Unleashed: Experience the Harmony of Effortless Innovation and Peace of Mind with this interactive setup script

-####  Donations: I am currently validating on testnet only and am hoping to expand my validator node to the mainnet as well.
-Donations are appreciated and will help cover the costs of running and maintaining the validator node as well as to reach the 32M PLS staking requirement for my Mainnet Validator.
-If you're interested in contributing, you can make a donation.
+####  Donations: Donations are appreciated and will help.
 Thank you for your support!

 (PRC20) : `0xCB00d822323B6f38d13A1f951d7e31D9dfDED4AA`